akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - `list.playlists`:
   - Administrators can see all playlists.
   - Non-Administrators can only see active and published playlists.
-- `read.cohort`: Everyone can read all playlists given the playlist ID.
+- `read.playlist`: Everyone can read all playlists given the playlist ID.

 ### Educators Playlists 👥